KushalM23/kasparro-frontend-Kushal-M/README.md

 # Kasparro Frontend

-A frontend application for the AI-first search era, built with Next.js, TypeScript, and Tailwind CSS.
+A modern, AI-native SEO platform frontend built with Next.js, TypeScript, and Tailwind CSS.
+Features a polished dark/light mode design system with smooth Framer Motion animations and responsive layouts optimized for all devices.

 **Live Demo**: [Deployed on Vercel](https://kasparro-frontend.vercel.app)